basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 riak-admin bucket-type status consistent_bucket
 ```

-If the console outputs `consistent_bucket has been created and may be activated` and also shows that `consistent` has been set to `true`, then you may proceed with activation:
+If the console outputs `consistent_bucket has been created and may be activated` and the properties listing shows that `consistent` has been set to `true`, then you may proceed with activation:

 ```bash
 riak-admin bucket-type activate consistent_bucket